Owning a home is the American Dream, and having less-than-perfect credit — or even downright bad credit, for that matter — doesn’t change that.

 Whether it’s high credit card balances, an overdue account or a past financial flub that sent your credit score plummeting, bad credit doesn’t preclude you from buying a home.
 It just means saving a bit more, being choosy about your mortgage loan and taking a few extra steps along the way.

-If you’re looking to buy a home but don’t have a picture-perfect credit score, just follow these steps to reach your goals:
+If you’re wondering how to buy a house with bad credit, just follow these steps to reach your goals:

 1. Check your credit report.